py2ai/py2ai.github.io/_posts/2018-09-17-lab1-Keras-introduction.md

 ---
+categories:
+- Keras tutorial series
+description: Today i am going to start a tutorial series about Keras library.
+Lets visit website of this Deep learning library https://keras.io.
+Keras is a high-level neu...
+featured-img: keras
+keywords:
+- lab1
+- basic
+- development
+- code
+- programming
+- tutorial
+- keras
+- python
 layout: post
+mathjax: true
 title: Lab1 Keras Basic Model
-categories: [Keras tutorial series]
-mathjax: true
-featured-img: keras
-description: A quick tutorial Keras model
 ---

 Today i am going to start a tutorial series about Keras library.
 Lets visit website of this Deep learning library https://keras.io.
 Keras is a high-level neural networks API.
 What is API?
 Its Application Program Interface.
 API is a set of routines, protocols, and tools for building software applications.
 It is written in Python and its open source.
 We can have a deeper look into different learning networks.
 It is built on top of different libraries such as TensorFlow, CNTK, or Theano.

-## What is a Tensor and its flow
+# What is a Tensor and its flow

 The term Tensor is used for an N dimensional array, where N can be any number and in Neural Networks we have layers as shown here: input -> first hidden layer-> second hidden layer->...output.